-mDLs are required to support the device retrieval method.
-In this case, the data residing on an mDL device must be updated as soon as possible after an Issuing Authority applies a change to its database (for example when a new physical card is issued).
+mDLs are required to support only the device retrieval method.
+Under this method, the data residing on an mDL device must be updated as soon as possible after an Issuing Authority applies a change to its database

+(for example when a new physical card is issued).
 To support this, it is recommended that Issuing Authorities include an "Update mDL" function in its mDL app that can be invoked by the mDL holder.